arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/typeclasspolymorphism/README.md

 I'm grabbing the following code samples from my mate [Raúl Raja](https://twitter.com/raulraja) who helped to polish this post.

-Let's say we have a **TODO** app, and we want  to fetch some user Tasks  from a local cache.
+Let's say we have a *TODO* app, and we want  to fetch some user `Tasks` from a local cache.
 In case we don't find them, we'll try to fetch them from a network service.
-We could have a simple contract for for both of the DataSources able to retrieve a List of Tasks for a given User, regardless of the source:
+We could have a simple contract for for both of the `DataSources` able to retrieve a `List` of `Tasks` for a given `User`, regardless of the source:

 ```kotlin
 interface DataSource {